AI Operations Weekly | Systems & Security | April 2026

 $499-$997/moOne to three agents with active optimization.
 Everything in Managed Hosting, plus weekly optimization reviews, skill management, dedicated support, staging environment, dependency monitoring.

-Best for: Small businesses with multiple agents or primary customer-facing deployments.
+Best for: Small businesses with multiple agents or primary customer-facing setups.

 Managed Enterprise

-$1,997-$4,997/moFull managed operations for complex deployments.
-Dedicated account manager, custom integrations, compliance configuration, governance reporting, quarterly strategic reviews.
+$1,997-$4,997/moFull managed operations for complex setups.
+Dedicated account manager, custom integrations, compliance settings, governance reporting, quarterly strategic reviews.

 Best for: Agencies, e-commerce operations, businesses with governance requirements.